mmu-webdesign/Level4-web-term-1/CSS/css02/13-overflow.md

 Wherever possible, CSS does not hide content.
 This would cause data loss.
 The problem with data loss is that you might not notice.
 Website visitors may not notice.
 If the submit button on a form disappears and no one can complete the form, this could be a big problem!
 Instead, CSS overflows in visible ways.
 You are more likely to see there is a problem.
 At worst, a site visitor will let you know that content is overlapping.

 If you restrict a box with a width or a height, CSS trusts you to know what you are doing.
 CSS assumes that you are managing the potential for overflow.
 In general, restricting the block dimension is problematic when the box contains text.
-There may be more text than you expected when designing the site, or the text may be larger. (for example, if the user has increased their font size).
+There may be more text than you expected when designing the site, or the text may be larger (for example, if the user has increased their font size).

 ## The overflow property